 Richard’s new master was an astute man, and he quickly saw that Richard was a fast learner and hard worker.
 Before long, he was training Richard in the smithing trade, even and turning a blind eye to the longing looks his beautiful daughter frequently gave the servant.

 In 1689, an amnesty was declared by King William II that all slaves who resided within his kingdom were to be released.
 By this time, the goldsmith was so fond of Richard that he didn’t hesitate in offering the young man half of his wealth, as well as his daughter’s hand in marriage.
 Richard, however, respectfully declined, and told them of his own true love, a beautiful girl from his hometown of Claddagh who was sure to be waiting anxiously for his return back in Ireland.
 Moved by his desire to be faithful to this woman, the goldsmith allowed him to begin his journey back across the sea.

-What the goldsmith didn’t know, however, was that Richard was as opportunistic as he was likeable.
-Every day that the young man had spent labouring in the workshop, he had stolen little shavings of gold, so tiny that they would never have been noticed missing.
-Upon arriving back in Ireland, he fashioned these miniscule pieces into a ring, which he used to ask for his sweetheart’s hand in marriage.
+What the goldsmith didn’t know, however, was that Richard was as opportunistic as he was likable.
+Every day that the young man had spent laboring in the workshop, he had stolen little shavings of gold, so tiny that they would never have been noticed missing.
+Upon arriving back in Ireland, he fashioned these minuscule pieces into a ring, which he used to ask for his sweetheart’s hand in marriage.
 Of course, she accepted.